 What is improv?

 Improv is the art of spontaneous play.
-Just like musicians might improvise jazz, actors create improvised theatre without pre-planning or scripting, by listening and responding moment-by-moment.
+Just like musicians might improvise jazz music, in improv theatre actors create plays without scripts, by listening and responding moment-by-moment.
 This makes every show completely unique, which means improvised theatre can be very exciting… nobody know's what's going to happen until it does!

 You may have seen improvised performance in the past on shows such as 'Whose Line is it Anyway', but improv is not always about being funny.
 Improv can be used to create a variety of different theatre.
-The BIT promotes improvised drama, music, storytelling and many other types of theatre – not just comedy!
+The BIT promotes improvised drama, musical theatre, storytelling and of course comedy too!

-The Bristol Improv Theatre is proud to be a part of UK's growing improvised theatre scene.
-Through our seasonal programming, we support Bristol made improvised work, host touring improv companies, such as the Olivier Award-winning Showstoppers: The Improvised Musical, and organise community jams and socials.
+The BIT is proud to be a part of UK's growing improvised theatre scene.
+Through our seasonal programming, we support local work, host touring companies (like the Olivier Award-winning Showstoppers: The Improvised Musical) and organise performance jams and theatre socials.
+We also have a growing programme of classes, where people of all ages and abilities can discover and explore improv and make some great friends along the way.
+Check out our "Getting Involved" page to find out more….

 Why not pay us a visit – We look forward to seeing you!